Dermatologist Q&A For Spas: Is Microneedling Safe?

 The skin may feel drier or tighter than usual, so advise Clients to keep the skin hydrated with a hyaluronic acid serum, such as the Strawberry Rhubarb Hyaluronic Serum.
 You want to cleanse the skin twice a day and apply moisturizer in the morning and evening, and apply a mineral sunscreen every day, reapplying every two to four hours, depending on the heat level and direct sun exposure.

 Avoid applying makeup until the skin is fully healed, usually seven to 10 days post-treatment.
 A tinted mineral sunscreen may be used as a makeup substitute, if needed.

 How do you best train and prepare microneedling practitioners?

 The primary focus should always be on staff and patient education, as this is the key to successful microneedling treatments and results.
-Novice practitioners should be careful with higher treatments depths being used (>1.5mm).
+Novice practitioners should be careful with higher treatment depths being used (>1.5mm).
 They should be more conservative when treating over bone in areas such as the forehead.
 The type of microneedling pen used should be FDA approved to ensure sterility is respected.
-This is a particular concern, as a few devices have been associated with transmission of viral components.
+This is a particular concern, as a few devices have been associated with the transmission of viral components.